samburke-developer/Who-Loses/README.md

 Popular room names include:
 * Who is walking the dog?
 * Who is taking out the bins tonight?
-* Who has wash the dish?
+* Who has to wash the dishes?